tweag/topiary/README.md

 `TOPIARY_CONFIG_FILE` environment variable).
 This is intended for driving Topiary under very specific use-cases.

 The Topiary binary parses these sources in the following order.
-The action taken to coalesce matching items is dependent on the [collation mode](#configuration-collation).

 1. The builtin configuration file.
 2. The user configuration file in the OS's configuration directory.